rcl-cloud-apps/cloud101/7-custom-domain.md

 Your website is currently hosted with a shared domain name , eg: 'https://nop-69666.azurewebsites.net'.
 You will need to host your website with your own custom domain.
 This will promote the credibility of your organization or product.

+## Prerequisites

+- Before you proceed with this lesson, you should have registered a **domain name** with a domain registrar, eg: GoDaddy

+- You should have created a **DNS Zone** in your Subscription

+- You should have **delegated** your DNS from your domain registrar to your DNS Zone

+- You should have created a **Web App** in your Subscription

 ## Create a Custom Domain

 - In the 'RCL Web Apps + TLS/SSL' portal, click on 'Web Apps'

-- In your web app click on the 'Domains' link
+- In your web app, click on the 'Domains' link

 ![custom-domain](images/custom-domain-open.PNG)